johnewart/dapr-proposal-process/guides/api-design.md

 * Conformance tests must test both positive and negative cases (i.e deliberately attempt to break them)
 * Certification tests should be added to the different components and this API must be exercised in the certification tests
 * Multiple implementations must be present for this building block
+* APIs that are used in the _new_ building block, must also be in a stage to progress to Beta (the above requirements must be met)

 ### Beta to Stable